Fresh or Frozen Broccoli in Casserole?

 5. Should I Blanch Broccoli for Every Casserole?

 Blanching isn’t required, but it’s a good idea if you want broccoli that is tender and keeps its bright color.
-This step can make your casserole look and taste better.
+This step can make your casserole look and taste better, whether you’re using fresh or frozen broccoli in casserole.
+Blanching fresh broccoli ensures even cooking and a vibrant appearance, while frozen broccoli usually doesn’t need this extra step since it’s partially cooked.

 6. What Are Some Great Add-Ins for Broccoli Casserole?